rajendra627/k8s-bootcamp/README.md

 ### Day 2 Outline: ###

+- [Daemonsets](./daemonsets/README.md) - Running pods that need to run on all or some nodes continuously e.g. for log aggregation.
+- [Jobs](./jobs/README.md) - Deploying jobs on K8S.
 - [Statefulsets](./statefulsets/README.md) - Using statefulsets to deploy services that require role differentiation across the cluster.
 For example, mysql database with master and slaves.
 - [Advanced Scheduling](./scheduling/README.md) - Controlling how your pods are scheduled to the nodes.
-- [Ingress](./ingress/README.md) - Customizing the routing your published services.
-    - Deploying the nginx ingress controller
-    - Configuring routing to different version of your services
 - [Securing your cluster](./security/README.md) - Controlling access to your K8S cluster.
     - K8S authn/authr model
     - RBAC